Object tracking using GNN

 end

-The function generate_hyperbola_trajectories generates two symmetric hyperbolic trajectories, namely, it creates a range of parameter t from -3 to 3 with uniform distribution, and then calculates the coordinates of points for two hyperbolas.
+The generate_hyperbola_trajections function generates two symmetric hyperbolic trajectories, namely, it creates a range of the parameter t from -3 to 3 with a uniform distribution, after which it calculates the coordinates of the points for two hyperbolas.

 - First: acosh(t), y = bsinh(t)